ACURO Submission FAQs

 - Who should be present during an ACURO site visit and when?

 There are several key staff that should be present or available during an ACURO site visit.
-Either the protocol PI or a representative that is familiar with the DOD-supported studies is a critical member of the site visit team and should be available for the entrance brief and for a tour of animal procedure locations.
+Either the protocol PI or a representative that is familiar with the DoW-supported studies is a critical member of the site visit team and should be available for the entrance brief and for a tour of animal procedure locations.
 Because the visit involves a tour of the animal facilities, as well as review of medical records and animal health, the Attending Veterinarian should be available to conduct the facility tour.
 A representative from the IACUC should be present at the entrance brief to outline documents provided and be available to answer questions that may come up during document review throughout the visit.
 We recommend that all of these individuals be present at the exit brief as well as the Institutional Official (or his or her representative).

 Field Research